saasbook/courseware/README.md

 This repo contains information useful to instructors (and arguably students) using the [ESaaS](http://www.saasbook.info) course materials.

-`vm-setup` contains instructions on setting up an environment in which to do the work.
-Our recommended approach is to use [Cloud9](http://c9.io), for which we provide instructions, but we also provide scripts designed to start from a clean
-Ubuntu image (see comments inside script for which Ubuntu distro) and install all the courseware needed for the class.
-This can be used, e.g., on a clean install of Ubuntu on your personal computer, or on Amazon EC2 or another cloud computer.

-We no longer
-distribute prepopulated VM images.
+The recommended setup is to [use Cloud9](https://github.com/saasbook/courseware/wiki/Setting-up-Cloud9).
+We no longer support prebuilt virtual machine images.
+The [wiki](https://github.com/saasbook/courseware/wiki) has other setup options, but not all are thoroughly tested, and none are officially supported.

-The Wiki contains information on each of the autogradable homeworks, which are public repos named `saasbook/hw-*`.
+The Wiki also contains information on each of the autogradable homeworks, which are public repos named `saasbook/hw-*`.
 (The corresponding private `saasbook/hw-*-ci` repos contain the autograder files and reference solutions for each homework.)
+The `-ci` repos are generally off limits except to [registered SaaS instructors](https://www.saasbook.info/instructors).